 sudo apt update && sudo apt upgrade

-As a result, these commands will refresh your package lists and upgrade the packages to their latest versions, ensuring a clean environment for the installation.
+As a result, this refreshes your package lists and upgrades installed packages to their latest versions.

 Install Required Dependencies